What is Amazon AWS RDS SQL Server and What is it for?

 Here you get:

-• 384 GB of RAM;
+- 384 GB of RAM

-• next-generation Elastic Network Adapter (ENA) and
+- Next-generation Elastic Network Adapter (ENA), and

 More info here.

-Amazon RDS Licensing for SQL Server
+Two types of Amazon RDS licensing for SQL Server

 You can choose from two licensing models:

-License Included model is held by AWS and is included in the Amazon RDS instance price.
+- License Included Model is held by AWS and is included in the Amazon RDS instance price.

 Amazon offers SQL Server Enterprise Edition License Included in all AWS commercial regions (non-governmental regions) and on additional instance types:

-• R3,
+- R3,

-• M4 and
+- M4 and

-• M5 with a minimum of 4 vCPUs.
+- M5 with a minimum of 4 vCPUs.

-You don’t need separately purchased SQL Server licenses.
+You don’t need SQL Server licenses separately.

-Pricing includes the software license, the underlying hardware resources and all database management capabilities.
+Pricing includes the software license, the underlying hardware resources, and all database management capabilities.

 Simply launch a SQL Server Enterprise Edition instance in the AWS Management Console and select the License Included option.